ShaYmez/hblink3-docker-install/README.md

 BEEN WARNED!

 ### Prerequisite
 System must be dabian 10 or 11.
-Is not advisable to run HBlink on the latest debian platform.
-This script has been tested on most architectures but the system requires, at a minimum, the required spec to run docker and additional procceses!
+Is is advisable to run HBlink on the latest debian platform.
+This script has been tested on most architectures but the system requires, at a minimum, 1 core, 512mbmb of ram, the required spec to run docker and additional procceses!
 The system must be up-to-date and have Git installed.
 You can install Git from the CLI.

-Note* If you get a Locale error(s) (LC_CTYPE=UTF-8, which is wrong) can happen when you login over ssh from a Mac to a linux box, and your terminal automatically sets environment variables.
+Note* If you get Locale error(s) (LC_CTYPE=UTF-8, which is wrong) can happen when you login over ssh from a Mac to a linux box, and your terminal automatically sets environment variables.
 There's a checkbox for that.
 Uncheck it, and you're good to go.

 Make sure your system is up-to-date and pull Git from the apt repo.
 ```sh